Setsudan/Setsudan/README.md

 I'm an 18 years old french student at a "digital school".
 However most of the things I know and use have been learned thanks to the amazing internet.

-I have more project on this github than the one I am showing under there however I decided to only show what I consider worthy of being shown (Except the javascript exercixes I show them cause I am searching for a big javascript/typescript project)
+I have more project on this github than the one I am showing under there.
+Tho I decided to put the one that asked loads of thinking

 ## So here are some project I have :